Zeolite

 5. Seed Starting:

-- Mix zeolite into seed-starting mixes to improve moisture retention and provide a steady supply of nutrients to young plants.
+- Mix into seed-starting mixes to improve moisture retention and provide a steady supply of nutrients to young plants.

 6. Mulching: